-When it comes to the beautiful capital of Hungary, Budapest, there has long been a misconception among travelers and even some locals – is Budapest one city?
-Let’s delve into this question and debunk the myth once and for all.
+When it comes to beautiful capital of Hungary, Budapest, there has always been confusion among travelers and even some inhabitants – is Budapest one city?
+That said, it is fascinating to dive into this question and thus, eventually, dispel this myth.

 The Division: Buda and Pest